-If you're trying to avoid acid reflux or get rid of heartburn fast, here are ten ways to ease — and even prevent — your symptoms:
+If you're trying to avoid acid reflux or get rid of heartburn fast, here are nine ways to ease — maybe even prevent — your symptoms:

 The high potassium content of a banana makes it a fairly alkaline food.
 And, according to the Academy of Nutrition & Dietetics, this means it may help counteract the stomach acid irritating your esophagus.

 A disclaimer, though: Unripe bananas are less alkaline, starch-heavy and may actually be an acid reflux trigger for some people.
 So be sure to choose a banana that's ripe.

 Other alkaline foods that may help offset heartburn include melons, cauliflower, fennel and nuts.

 If you're prone to heartburn, tight-fitting belts and clothing that squeeze your belly may be contributing to your symptoms.

 6. Adjust your sleep position

 Elevating your head and chest higher than your feet as you sleep can help prevent and ease acid reflux and heartburn.
 You can do this using a foam wedge placed under the mattress or by raising bedposts using wood blocks.
 Beware of piling pillows, as this usually isn't effective and may even make your symptoms worse.
 Additionally, sleeping on your left side is thought to aid digestion and may work to limit stomach acid reflux.